NuGet/NuGetDocs/NuGet.Docs/Create/Nuspec-Reference.md

 ## Specifying Explicit Assembly References in version 2.5 and above

-Starting from version 2.5, package assembly references can be specified to vary according to the framework profile of the target project.
+Starting from [version 2.5] (/Release-Notes/NuGet-2.5), package assembly references can be specified to vary according to the framework profile of the target project.
 The `<references>` element contains a set of `<group>` elements.
 Each group contains zero or more `<reference>` element and a target framework attribute.
 All references inside a group are installed together if the target framework is compatible with the project's framework profile.

     <references>
       <group targetFramework="net45">